Welcome to Richmond Hall!

 Below is an example of a typical room, but all rooms vary slightly.
 The average size of a double is approximately 13'6 "x16,' and singles are approximately 11'6 "x16'.
 The triple room is approximately 14' x 30'.
 All dimensions and square footage are approximate and should not be relied upon as representation, express or implied, of your actual assigned room.

 What types of rooms are available?

-There are single rooms, double rooms and 1 triple.
+There are single rooms, double rooms, and one triple.
 Room rates are based on the standard campus rate for single, double, and triple rooms.
+See floor plans.

 What is the distance from Richmond Hall to campus?

 Richmond Hall is the closest hall to the School of Education.
 Richmond Hall is located .8 miles from Swem Library and .6 miles from the Dining Commons.
 In comparison, Ludwell Apartments are .6 miles to Swem and .8 miles to the Commons, Brown Hall is .8 miles to the Commons and .6 miles to Swem, and Hunt Hall is .7 miles to Swem and .9 miles to the Commons.

 Juniors and seniors who reside in Richmond Hall can purchase general residential parking decals from the university.
 According to Parking Services policies, sophomores cannot purchase parking decals.
 Those students with decals will have access to the controlled/fenced parking spaces using their university-issued ID cards.
 Parking spaces along the front of the building outside the fenced area will have signage indicating parking by permit only and reserved for staff and service vehicles.
 Parking Services will monitor all parking, and cars without the proper decal will be ticketed.